Sanotsch2003/MiPro-XG-V1/README.md

 - Interrupt Controller and Interrupt Handling(Idea):
     - General Assumptions:
         - Each interrupt is assigned a priority.
 If multiple Interrupts happen at the same time, the One with the highes priority will be handled first.
-(No nested Interrupts possible)
-        - Interrupts cannot interrupt running interrupt handlers even if they have a higher priority.
+        - Interrupts cannot interrupt running interrupt handlers even if they have a higher priority (No nested Interrupts possible) .
         - Interrupts that occur while another Interrupt handler is running will be added to a queue, so that they are not dropped but handled later.
     - Input: all Hardware Interrupt Signals
     - Contains One register for Interrupt Priorities, which can also be used to ignore interrupts (Can be written to and read from like A GPR, size might not be 32 bits.
 Should be initialized at system startup)